dotnet/iot/Documentation/How-to-Deploy-an-IoT-App.md

 5. You can configure the profile's settings by clicking Configure... in the Publish Window.
 A Profile Settings dialog prompt includes a few options.

     **Notes**
-    * Currently, the Target Runtime doesn't offer a selection for Linux ARM or Windows ARM.
+    * Prior to Visual Studio 2019, the Target Runtime doesn't offer a selection for Linux ARM or Windows ARM.
 You will need to manually open the profile's XML and change the RuntimeIdentifier element to **linux-arm** or **win-arm** shown below:

         ```
         <RuntimeIdentifier>linux-arm</RuntimeIdentifier>